germanger/csvhelper/README.md

 * http://konklone.io/json/
 * https://json-csv.com/

 I needed something that supported nested properties and heterogeneous objects (with different properties).
-I Also posted the core of this solution as an answer in `StackOverflow`:
+I also posted the core of this solution as an answer in `StackOverflow`:

 * http://stackoverflow.com/questions/27734201/serializing-a-list-of-dynamic-objects-to-a-csv-with-servicestack-text